19hours/sg-statutes/Acts/Income Tax Act.md

 (v) who was living with him in the same household or in respect of whom a sum of not less than $2,000, or such lower sum as the Comptroller may determine, was incurred in that year by the individual in maintaining the dependant,

-there shall be allowed in respect of each such dependant a deduction of $3,500; and where more than one individual is entitled to claim a deduction in respect of the same dependant, the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable;
+there shall be allowed in respect of each such dependant a deduction of $5,500; and where more than one individual is entitled to claim a deduction in respect of the same dependant, the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable;

+[Act 37 of 2014 wef Y/A 2015 and sub Ys/A]

 Deduction for course fees